teonistor/beamr/index.md

 	- option,otheroption,myotherpackage

-To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `python -m beamr -e kate`.
-On subsequent runs the editor can be ommitted as it will be saved in the configuration.
+To edit the user configuration file use the `-e` (or `--edit`) flag and supply your preferred text editor, e.g.: `beamr -e kate`.
+On subsequent runs the editor can be ommitted as it will be saved in the configuration (unless you purposefully remove it).

-## Dependencies

-The interpreter requires at least Python 3.5 and the following packages:
-- `ply`
-- `yaml`
-- `docopt`

-The first 2 are included in the standard Anaconda installation; `docopt` can be installed using `pip`.

-Optional dependencies:
-- `PIL` for certain more advanced image arrangement features
-- `Pygments` code listings using the *minted* environment

 # Language specification

 ## Document structure